Jobman documentation¶

 - Split the

-contexts, it will interference the current shell environment which leads to the unexpected behavior on local machine.
-Instead, use another account to connect local machine withSSH
+Localcontexts, it will interference the current shell environment which leads to the unexpected behavior on local machine.
+Instead, use another account to connect local machine withSSHcontext.

 async